 Put the relationship back into your CRM and build meaningful connections with those students!
 Maximize your resources and simplify your approach.
-First and foremost, communicate with high intent inquiries in a relevant way!
-By focusing on this group, you’ll end up saving time, money and creating better results with your enrollment investments.
+First and foremost, communicate with high intent inquiries in a relevant way.
+By focusing on this group, you’ll end up maximizing time, saving money, and creating better results with your enrollment investments.

 Personalize the message to the student’s most recent behavior and respond with a simple message and a singular call-to-action.
 To do that, focus on these seven key items:

 - Focus on quality data: When you focus on more recent and accurate sources of data you maximize results by having the cleanest, most up-to-date information.
 Maintaining timely and accurate data takes a village.
-Operations team members, application processing personnel, admission counselors, marketing and communication staff and leadership all need to roll up their sleeves to take the time to review data, log interactions, respond to requests, and make adjustments in a collaborative, timely and accurate manner.
+Operations team members, application processing personnel, admission counselors, marketing and communication staff, and leadership all need to roll up their sleeves to take the time to review data, log interactions, respond to requests, and make adjustments in a collaborative and efficient manner.
 Spending the efforts on this item makes a big difference in being able to communicate more effectively.

-- Communicate with three channels: Students at the high intent inquiry stage like to be courted, but are still using many different channels to communicate.
-Gen-Zers don’t use a singular social media source and likewise may seem inconsistent in their communication channels.
+- Communicate with three channels: Students at the high intent inquiry stage like to be courted but are still using many different channels to communicate.
+Gen Zers use multiple social media sources and likewise may seem inconsistent in their communication channels.
 Send the same message to potential students through three different channels to maximize the opportunity for them to read your message and engage.
 Now, using the same message doesn’t mean you don’t tailor it for the channel but it does mean that the call-to-action and main points remain the same.

 - Measure the call-to-action: When thinking of the messaging approach, determine measurable calls-to-action.
-The student may receive a message in one way, wait and respond in a different channel.
-The evaluation of success is in the call-to-action as opposed to the open and click through rates of individual communication tools.
+The student may receive a message in one channel, wait, and respond through a different channel.
+The evaluation of success is in the call-to-action as opposed to the open and click-through rates of individual communication tools.

-- Keep the message simple: To effectively communicate with this audience, simplify and shorten your messages.
-Don’t fall into the trap of writing flowery descriptive paragraphs.
-Short and sweet is way more effective in this case!
+Keep the message simple: To effectively communicate with this audience, simplify and shorten your messages.
+Don’t fall into the trap of writing flowery, descriptive paragraphs.
+Short and sweet is more effective in this case!

-High intent inquiries are both expecting more personalized recruitment and the competition for their attention is increasing.
+High intent inquiries are expecting more personalized recruitment and the competition for their attention is increasing.
 Think critically about your recruitment plans.
-Use your resources and leverage your data to identify those students who are demonstrating the most interest, separate them into their own communication plan, personalize the message to that group and then use these recommendations to increase your relevance with this audience.
+Use your resources and leverage your data to identify those students who are demonstrating the most interest, separate them into their own communication plan, personalize the message to that group, and use these recommendations to increase your relevance with this audience.